Kava-Labs/kava/docs/core/proto-docs.md

 <a name="kava.hard.v1beta1.QueryUnsyncedDepositsRequest"></a>

 ### QueryUnsyncedDepositsRequest
-QueryUnsyncedDepositsParams is the params for a filtered unsynced deposit query.
+QueryUnsyncedDepositsRequest is the request type for the Query/UnsyncedDeposits RPC method.

 | Field | Type | Label | Description |